engrusmanbelloa/eWazobia/README.md

 ## Contributors

--   Dr. Abubakar shinkafi (Deputy Director, Enterprenueship Directorate Federal university birnin kebbi.
-Founder, CEO eWazobia)
+-   Dr. Abubakar Shinkafi: Deputy Director, Entrepreneurship Directorate Federal University Birnin Kebbi.
+Founder and CEO of eWazobia.
 -   Engr.
-Usman Bello A (Senior Telecoms Engineer NRC.
-Co-founder, CTO Bitkova, eWazobia)
+Usman Bello A: Senior Telecoms Engineer at NRC.
+Co-founder and CTO of Bitkova, and Co-founder and CTO of eWazobia.
--   Abubakar Hashim Muhammad(Co-founder, eWazobia)
+-   Abubakar Hashim Muhammad: Co-founder of eWazobia.

 ## Contributing